If you haven’t already, please visit our Creating Design Files article to familiarize yourself with our product templates.

 Mugs.
 Are.
 Awesome.
 But, there are some very important things to keep in mind when designing them.
 In this article, we’ll go over mug templates, design file tips + requirements, and artwork placement.

-The design area on mugs is a single rectangle that covers the left, middle and right sides of the mug’s surface.
+The design area on mugs is a single rectangle that wraps around the entire mug covering left, middle and right sides of the mug’s surface.
 The red crosshairs indicate the center of the mug on the left and right sides.
-Please note that the design area does not cover the full surface of the mug, it’s very important to keep this in mind when designing!

 Design File Tips + Requirements